eternitywall/blog.eternitywall.com/_posts/2018-03-26-js-opentimestamps-by-example.md

 Now let's begin!

-* Get start opentimestamps.js
+1. Get started with opentimestamps.js
-* Get Hash from a file
+2. Get the hash of a file
-* Timestamp hash and retrieve the proof
+3. Timestamp hash and retrieve the proof
-* Get information about the proof
+4. Get information about the proof
-* Upgrade a pending proof
+5. Upgrade a pending proof
-* Verify ots proof on the blockchain
+6. Verify the ots proof on the blockchain

-> An JS OpenTimestamps web-interface and web-tools are available at [opentimestamps.org/tools](https://opentimestamps.org/tools/)
+> JS OpenTimestamps web-interface and web-tools are available at [opentimestamps.org/tools](https://opentimestamps.org/tools/)

-## Get start opentimestamps.js
+## Get started with opentimestamps.js
 In order to get the opentimestamps.js you can proceed in the following manner:

-* download a ready file from the website [opentimestamps.org](https://opentimestamps.org) (or directly include in your page)
+Download a ready file from the website [opentimestamps.org](https://opentimestamps.org) (or directly include in your page)

 ```html
 <script src="https://opentimestamps.org/assets/javascripts/vendor/opentimestamps.js"></script>
 ```

-* or build sources from [javascript-opentimestamps](https://github.com/opentimestamps/javascript-opentimestamps)
+Or build sources from [javascript-opentimestamps](https://github.com/opentimestamps/javascript-opentimestamps)

 ```bash
 git clone https://github.com/opentimestamps/javascript-opentimestamps.git